Compare Fiberglass vs. Wood Windows

 Energy Efficiency

-Fiberglass windows will usually be more energy efficient than a wood clad due to the materials themselves and the fact that fiberglass frames can use fills and wshould have better corner welds.
+Fiberglass windows will usually be more energy efficient than a wood clad due to the materials themselves, and the fact that fiberglass frames can use fills and should have better corner welds.
 The energy efficiency comparison is actually probably quite close in the showrooms, but over time the fiberglass will lose much less energy efficiency that the wood clad.
+Incidentally, wood-clad windows tend to be the least energy efficient material besides aluminum.

 Cost & Value